Computer aided de novo design of nanobodies

 Introduction

-Antibodies have become major players in the pharmaceutical industry and were valued at 0.16 billion US dollars in 2023.
+Antibodies have become major players in the pharmaceutical industry and were valued at 0.16 billion USD in 2023.
 Traditionally, antibodies are obtained after immunization of different animals and then produced in relevant cells for use in research, diagnostics, and therapy.

-In recent years, there has been a growing public opinion in Europe to ban the use of animals for biomedical research.
+In recent years, there is a growing public opinion in Europe to ban the use of animals for biomedical research.
 Therefore, there is increasing pressure to move from animal-produced antibodies to designing and producing them in vitro.

 Advantages of Antibody Engineering